The abstract cotangent complex and Quillen cohomology of enriched categories: Quillen cohomology of enriched categories

 where $\L$ interprets an $(\bS,O)$-category as an $\bS$-enriched category under $\O$, and $\R$ sends an $\bS$-enriched category $O \x{f}{\lrar} \C$ under $O$ to the $(\bS,O)$-category $\R(\C)$ whose mapping spaces are $\Map_{\R(\C)}(x, y)= \Map_{\C}(f(x),f(y))$.
 We now claim that $\L \dashv \R$ is a Quillen adjunction.
 Since $\L$ clearly preserves weak equivalences, it will suffices to check that $\L$ preserves cofibrations, or equivalently that $\R$ preserves trivial fibrations.
 The latter follows from the fact that a trivial fibration of enriched categories in the model structure of~\cite[Proposition A.3.2.4]{Lur09} always induces a trivial fibration on mapping objects.

 \begin{rem} Since $\L$ preserves and detects weak equivalences and $(\Cat_{\bS})_{O/}$ is left proper it follows that $\Alg_{\P_O}$ is left proper.
-In particular, $\P_O$ is stably admissable and the enveloping operad $\P_O^{\C}$ is stably admissable for any $\bS$-category with set of objects $O$. \end{rem}
+In particular, $\P_O$ is stably admissible and the enveloping operad $\P_O^{\C}$ is stably admissible for any $\bS$-category with set of objects $O$. \end{rem}

 Since the unit of $\L \dashv \R$ is an isomorphism for every object and $\R$ preserves weak equivalences it follows that the derived unit of $\L \dashv \R$ is always a weak equivalence.
 In particular, the derived functor $\LL \L$ is derived fully-faithful.
 The following lemma identifies its essential image: